-Even though you’re noticing when this happens, it’s important to not beat yourself up for having these thoughts.
-Too often, these thoughts go through our brains and we hardly notice how harshly we speak to ourselves.
+Even though you’re noticing when these thoughts happen, it’s important not to beat yourself up just for having them.
+Too often, these thoughts automatically fly through our brains and we hardly notice how harshly we speak to ourselves.

-2. Avoid comparing yourself with others
+3. Avoid comparing yourself with others

 Keep in mind that everyone makes different choices based on their own unique circumstances.
 This doesn’t make one caregiving decision better than another.

-3. Look at the big picture
+4. Look at the big picture

-4. Talk to others in similar situations
+5. Talk to others in similar situations

 Sometimes hearing from others gives you new perspective.
 Caregiver support groups are a great place to hear stories from other people in similar situations.